New Jersey Contested Divorce

 Whichever scenario more closely fits your situation, it is worth noting that the dissolution of a marriage almost never ends as cleanly as you would like.
 That’s why many break-ups start out as contested divorces.What Is a Contested Divorce Anyway?

 Immediately after a marriage ends, former partners can often only agree on one thing: they do not want to be together any longer.

-Through his or her lawyer, the person initiati ng the end of marital union lays out what they want in the divorce.
+Through his or her New Jersey contested divorce attorney, the person initiating the end of marital union lays out what they want in the divorce.
 It could be the house, the pets, or the kids.
 Anything’s game really.

 Sometimes the spouse receiving the papers will sign and the process sails through.
 Other times the spouse doesn’t respond and the courts will treat that scenario like an uncontested proceeding.